ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Stored Procedures Manual.md

 ##### IF EXISTS

-IF EXISTS specifies to drop the typeset *typeset_name* if it exists.
+If the IF EXISTS clause is used, the DROP statement runs without error even if the typeset does not exist.

 ##### user_name